Lawyers: FBI lured men for Michigan Gov. Whitmer kidnap plot

 The first witness, FBI agent Todd Reineck, testifed about social media posts by Fox and Croft in spring 2020, including some profanity-filled messages between the two.
 They included a Facebook video in which Fox stated: “We have the numbers.
 We have the arms.
 We have the ammunition ... that we need to just go take our country back.”

-Eleven women and seven men were selected Tuesday to serve as jurors, though the court did not make clear which six jurors are the alternates.
+Eleven women and seven men were selected Tuesday to serve as jurors.
+Six are alternates, although they won't know until the end of trial.

 In 2020, Whitmer was trading taunts with then-President Donald Trump over his administration's response to COVID-19.
 Her critics, meanwhile, were regularly protesting at the Michigan Capitol, clogging streets around the statehouse and legally carrying semi-automatic rifles into the building.